Singapore students at KTH create smart applications using Swedish pine

 KTH has well-developed collaborations with Singapore.
 The university has a strategic partnership with NTU (Nanyang Technological University), and the research funding foundation Knut och Alice Wallenbergs Stiftelse (KAW) recently announced that they are investing SEK 50 million at NTU for collaborations in the research program WASP (Wallenberg AI, Autonomous System and Software Program, where KTH is one of five partner universities.

-KTH also offers at the National University of Singapore called KTH-NOC Singapore.
+KTH also offers a student exchange program in Entrepreneurship at the National University of Singapore called KTH-NOC Singapore.